dmesser/ansible-rolling-upgrade/README.md

 ### Package Management

 If no Red Hat Satellite Server is present call the playbooks with --skip-tags subscription.
 In this case you are responsible to provide access to packages.
+The systems check out the application code from a public GitHub repository - therefore they need internet access.

 ## How to run